 The City of Midland has announced a Status Level Chart regarding the coronavirus (COVID-19).
 This chart has been put in place for increased public education, awareness and updated information regarding COVID-19.

 The chart consists of four levels for the Midland area: Level Blue, Level Yellow, Level Orange and Level Red.

-The City of Midland is currently at Level Orange, which means limited confirmed cases in the Midland Area.
+The City of Midland is currently at Level Red, which means widespread confirmed cases in the Midland Area.

 Each level also includes information with preventative tips and recommendations for the public.